lee-pai-long/lee-pai-long/README.md

 # Lee Pai Long

 Hello, World!
 I'm Saidina MOHAMED ALI a.k.a Lee Pai Long.<br>
-A senior software engineer speciliazed in Python,<br>
+A senior software engineer speciliazed in Python(Flask, Django).<br>
-also doing frontend with React and OPS with Pulumi and Ansible.<br>
+I also do frontend with React and DevOps with Pulumi and Ansible.<br>
 Some time ago, I chose software engineering as my Kung-fu.<br>
 Since then I try to achieve knowledge and skills through patience and practice.